AI4Finance-Foundation/.github/profile/README.md

 We believe AI4Finance will reshape our financial lives and the open-source community will make sure it's for the better.

-## Donate an open-source project to our AI4Finance community
+## Maitain an open-source project at AI4Finance Foundation

-Dear open-source developers,
+Dear developers,

-Thank you for your support!
+Thanks for your support!

-If you expect a community to help maintain your open-source projects (under MIT Education License) in the intersection of AI/ML, data science, and finance.
-You may donate your project to our AI4Finance community, and we will help with code maintenance.
+If you are interested in working with an open-source community to maintain an open-source projects (under MIT Education License) in the intersection of AI/ML, data science, and finance.
+You may organize a small team at our AI4Finance Foundation, and we can work together on code maintenance.

 We are an [open finance community](https://openfin.engineering.columbia.edu/), running by an alliance among Columbia University, New York University, Princeton University, Purdue University, Northwesten University,...(the list is growing).

-I look forward to working closely with you, learning from you, and exchanging information with you!
+We look forward to working closely with you, learning from you, and exchanging information with you!

 **Disclaimer: We are sharing codes for academic purpose udner the MIT education license.
 Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**

 Sincerely,

-**Xiao-Yang (Yanglet)**
+**Xiao-Yang (Yanglet), AI4Finance Foundation**